Professional Liability Insurance

 • at least three million dollars ($3,000,000.00) for all claims combined per year

-You must always have PLI coverage while you hold a valid practice permit.
+You must always have professional liability insurance (PLI) while you hold a valid practice permit.
 In other words, there can be no gaps in your coverage.

 An occurrence policy covers you for incidents that happen during your policy period, regardless of when a claim is made against you.
 This means if something happens during your policy period but isn’t reported until after your policy expires, your claim can still get covered.